john-farina/Zoltar/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### **Crystal Ball**
-The crystal ball is made from two divs and shaped to resemble a crystall ball, it then "turns on" with the rest of the decor, when it is on it cycles through colors with a css animation that cycles through a set color scheme.
+The crystal ball is made from two divs and shaped to resemble a crystal ball, it then "turns on" with the rest of the decor, when it is on it cycles through colors with a CSS animation that cycles through a set color scheme.

 <img src="./src/img/README/%20crystalBallGif.gif" width="100" />

-when Zoltar is done talking/hasn't started talking it will stay white.
+When Zoltar is done talking/hasn't started talking it will stay white.

 <br />

 ### Fortune Card Design

-For the card i used pure CSS and added in web-fonts to get as close as possible to the classic look of the card
+For the card I used pure CSS and added in web-fonts to get as close as possible to the classic look of the card

 Fonts used:
 - **Reikna** *(for the headers)*